shannonjohnstone/socket-chat-app/README.md

 # socket-chat-app

+#### *Note: you must at the moment use npm for installation of packages as there seems to be an issue installing socket.io with yarn*

 ### Socket IO chat application (server and UI)

 This is a self learning exercise project for learning Socket.io and improving node skills.